AdaCore/spark2014/docs/guidance/main.rst

 likelihood of the reported problem being a bug and the criticality of the bug, if it exists.
 Following the colon is the type of the check message, here a potential arithmetic overflow.
-Each message is located in your code at the point where the error can occur and the corresponding line in GPS editor is highlighted in red.
+Each message is located in your code at the point where the error can occur and the corresponding line in GNAT Studio editor is highlighted in red.

 GNATprove can issue several kinds of check messages.
 In this document, we